-Testing is widely available and encouraged if you have had close contact with someone who has been diagnosed with monkeypox, or monkeypox. have symptoms of monkeypox including unexplained bumps, sores, blisters, or pimples that look like monkeypox.
+Testing is widely available and encouraged if you have had close contact with someone who has been diagnosed with monkeypox, or contact with someone who has been diagnosed with monkeypox, or have symptoms of monkeypox including unexplained bumps, sores, blisters, or pimples that look like monkeypox.
 Monkeypox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
-Scientists are still researching if the virus can be spread when someone has no symptoms, how often it spreads through respiratory secretions and whether it can be spread through semen, vaginal fluids, can get or pass on
+Scientists are still researching if the virus can be spread when someone has no symptoms, how often it spreads through respiratory secretions and whether it can be spread through semen, vaginal fluids, urine or feces.